Camping World Stadium: Professional football

 Camping World Stadium has been home field to several short-lived professional football teams.
 From 1966 to 1970, the stadium was home to the Orlando Panthers of the Continental Football League.
 In 1974, the Florida Blazers of the World Football League played their only season in existence at the Tangerine Bowl.
 The USFL's Orlando Renegades played one season in 1985.
 The Orlando Thunder of the WLAF called the Citrus Bowl home in their two-season existence during the early 1990s, while the XFL's Orlando Rage played there in 2001 as well as the UFL's Florida Tuskers, occupying the stadium for 2 seasons from 2009, before moving to Virginia Beach as the Virginia Destroyers in 2011.
 The Orlando Fantasy of the Lingerie Football League moved to the stadium shortly after, having previously used the UCF Arena.

 In 2022, it was announced that Orlando had been chosen to be the home of one of the third incarnation of the XFL’s eight teams and that the team would play its home games at Camping World Stadium.
 The Orlando Guardians played in the 2023 XFL season before folding after the XFL's merger with the USFL.

 The stadium hosted the NFL's all-star game, the Pro Bowl, from 2017 through 2020.
 In 2024, the event returned for a fifth time under the new title Pro Bowl Games.
 It was the first time since the NFL transitioned the event to a new format of skills competitions and non-contact flag football.
 Seven NFL preseason games have been held at the stadium.
+The stadium will host the Jacksonville Jaguars during the 2027 NFL season due to renovations at EverBank Stadium.
+The hosting plan was approved unanimously by the NFL owners on March 31, 2026.